AndreOliveiraMendes/svl/README.md

 svl
 ```

-List available services.
+List available services, you can also use `svl list` which does the same thing

 ```sh
 svl status [services ...]
 ```

-Show status of all services, If no service is specified, it lists the status of all available services.
+Show the status of all services.
+If no service is specified, it shows the status of all available services.

 ```sh
 svl who [service...]